wp-plugins/wp-password-policy-manager/readme.txt

 Tested up to: 3.8
 Stable tag: 0.1

-Configure strong WordPress password policies for users to improve the security of your WordPress by ensuring users are not using weak passwords.
+Ensure the security of your WordPress by forcing users to use strong passwords by configuring WordPress password policies.

 == Description ==